stonepros/stone/doc/rados/troubleshooting/troubleshooting-osd.rst

 If you turned logging levels up to track an issue and then forgot to turn logging levels back down, the OSD may be putting a lot of logs onto the disk.
-If you intend to keep logging levels high, you may consider mounting a drive to the default path for logging (i.e., ``/var/log/ceph/$cluster-$name.log``).
+If you intend to keep logging levels high, you may consider mounting a drive to the default path for logging (i.e., ``/var/log/stone/$cluster-$name.log``).

 Recovery Throttling
 -------------------

-Depending upon your configuration, Ceph may reduce recovery rates to maintain performance or it may increase recovery rates to the point that recovery impacts OSD performance.
+Depending upon your configuration, Stone may reduce recovery rates to maintain performance or it may increase recovery rates to the point that recovery impacts OSD performance.
 Check to see if the OSD is recovering.